KaylaCedeno/Employee-Automation/README.md

-# This is to help with the offboarding process
+# This is to help with an employee offboarding process
-# This code is taking information from the excel sheet (specifically looking at the account and end date columns) and deleting accounts whose end date is less than or equal to the set date within the Azure/admin.
+# This code is taking information from the excel sheet (specifically looking at account and end date columns) and deleting accounts whose end date is nearing or at the set date of termination within the Azure/admin.